temcocontrols/T3000Webview/docs/trendlog/TRENDLOG_DATA_INTEGER_MIGRATION.md

 # TRENDLOG_DATA Field Type Migration - TEXT to INTEGER

 ## Overview
-This document describes the migration of `DataSource` and `CreatedBy` fields in the `TRENDLOG_DATA` table from TEXT to INTEGER types for improved performance and space efficiency.
+This document describes the migration of `DataSource` and `CreatedBy` fields in the `TRENDLOG_DATA` table from storing TEXT values like "FFI_SYNC" to storing integer values as strings like "1", "2" for improved performance and space efficiency.

 ## Migration Date
 2025-01-XX (Implementation Complete)

 ## Motivation
-- **Space Optimization**: 1.2M+ records × 2 fields × 10-20 bytes/field = significant storage savings
+- **Space Optimization**: 1.2M+ records × 2 fields - storing "1" or "2" instead of "FFI_SYNC" or "REALTIME" saves 6-16 bytes per field
-- **Performance**: Integer comparisons are faster than string comparisons in queries
+- **Performance**: String comparison of "1" vs "2" is faster than comparing longer strings
-- **Type Safety**: Enum-based constants prevent invalid string values
+- **Type Safety**: Enum-based constants prevent invalid values
-- **Database Size**: Reduces database size by ~20-40MB
+- **Database Size**: Reduces database size by ~15-30MB
+- **No Schema Change**: Keeps TEXT field type, only changes stored values (simpler migration)

 ## Field Mappings